NokTNL/Notes-Solidity/README.md

-The main learning content is in the Rmix folders, following Patrick Collins' youtube tutorial The CryptoZombies one act as supplement
+Each `CryptoZombies` folder correspond to one [Cryptozombies](https://cryptozombies.io/) lesson.
+The [Patrick Collins' youtube tutorial](https://www.youtube.com/watch?v=M576WGiDBdQ) acts as a supplement.